fubar2/treeval_gal/README.md

 the preference will always be to choose an existing, known-good tool for the new subworkflows if it is possible with minor tweaks in the subworkflow itself.

-<h2>NF component descriptions and work plans</h2>
+<h2>Full TreeVal subworkflows</h2>
+The first target is the rapid workflow described above.

-For new Galaxy subworkflows preserving the logic in the [full NF Sanger workflow](https://raw.githubusercontent.com/sanger-tol/treeval/dev/docs/images/v1-1-0/treeval_1_1_0_full_diagram.png), some **_50+ components will be needed_**.
+Once that is done, new Galaxy subworkflows preserving the logic in the [full NF Sanger workflow](https://raw.githubusercontent.com/sanger-tol/treeval/dev/docs/images/v1-1-0/treeval_1_1_0_full_diagram.png), some **_50+ components will be needed_**.
 Each more or less corresponds to a Galaxy tool, so the workflow will probably involve 50+ individual tools.
-Some are already available in the Toolshed but many are not.

 For the full workflow, the subworkflows to be translated into Galaxy are listed below.
 As each one is documented, a link will indicate that there is useful material available for that subworkflow.

 1. [yaml_input](yaml_input)
 2. [ancestral_gene](ancestral_gene)